 Volos is well known for its assortment of mezedes and a clear, alcoholic beverage known as tsipouro served in many small or large restaurants.

 Participating in the optional tour you can visit the Monasteries of Meteora.
 Meteora is one of the largest and most important complexes of Eastern Orthodox monasteries in Greece, second only to Mount Athos.
 Among striking scenery, perched on top of huge rocks which seem to be suspended in mid-air, stand ageless Monasteries, where you can see exquisite specimens of Byzantine art.

 The six monasteries are built on natural sandstone rock pillars, at the northwestern edge of the Plain of Thessaly near the Pineios river and the Pindus Mountains, in central Greece.

 The Meteora is included on the UNESCO World Heritage List..

-In the morning we reach Santorini, one of the jewels of small volcanic archipelagos five islands is undoubtedly Santorini.
-Santorini was created due to a volcanic eruption that culminated in the explosion of a volcano caldera, therefore, its rugged landscapes dotted with huge cliffs.
-Santorini’s capital, Fira, with white-washed houses, narrow streets and open-air cafes that cling to a steep cliff, is at the top of the beautiful island where you can enjoy the beautiful views of the bay.
+In the morning we reach Santorini, one of the jewels of the small volcanic archipelagos’ five islands is undoubtedly Santorini.
+Santorini was created due to a volcanic eruption that culminated in the explosion of a volcano caldera, therefore, its rugged landscapes are dotted with huge cliffs.
+Santorini’s capital, Fira, with white-washed houses, narrow streets and open air cafes that cling to a steep cliff, is at the top of the beautiful island where you can enjoy the beautiful views of the bay.
 Santorini villages retain their authenticity, with beautiful blue and white buildings and barren volcanic rocks.
 It is a very fascinating and picturesque island.
 A magical place that has nothing to do with the rest of the Greek islands, a place to spread the peaceful and hospitable nature of its people.